MicrosoftDocs/azure-docs/articles/redis-cache/scripts/show-cache.md

 # Create an Azure Redis Cache

-In this scenario you will learn how to retrieve the details of an Azure Redis Cache instance, including its provisioning status.
+In this scenario, you learn how to retrieve the details of an Azure Redis Cache instance, including its provisioning status.

 [!INCLUDE [sample-cli-install](../../../includes/sample-cli-install.md)]